jessamynsmith/Alexa/README.md

 ## <a name="Press"> Blogs about This</a>
 * http://www.geekwire.com/2014/amazon-echo-house-superior-streaming-speaker-smarts/
-  mentiones that Echo was
-  Initially, it was offered by invitation only for $99 to Prime members.
+  mentiones that Echo was "announced" November 6, 2014, but did not begin shipments until December to beta customers offered an invitation to pay $99 as Prime members.

-   It reports that Alexa stores a recording of your actual voice.
+  The author reports that <strong>Alexa stores a recording of your actual voice</strong>.

 * http://www.cnet.com/products/amazon-echo-review/ June 23, 2015
    says Alexa does a better job understanding what you're saying than today's iOS (Siri), Android (Google Now) and Windows (Cortana) mobile devices.